top of page

 • Listen to advice and accept instruction to gain wisdom (Proverbs 19:20)

-Even Christians who say that self-help is "not a thing" or that "self-healing is impossible" provide resources which are, in fact, self-help: community support, workbooks, journaling prompts, songs or scripture to focus on positive thoughts, practical tools to escape abuse, advice on setting boundaries.
+Even Christians who say that self-help is "not a thing" or that "self-healing is impossible" provide resources which are, in fact, self-help: community support, workbooks, journaling prompts, songs or scripture to focus on positive thoughts, practical tools to escape abuse, and advice on setting boundaries.
+They say they oppose self-help, but they offer self-help tools.

 Why do Christians Need Self-Help?